ehsan11100/AdGuard/Hosts-Blocklists.md

     subdomains.  `www.example.org` remains allowed.

-    Using the unspecified IP address (`0.0.0.0`) or a local address (`127.0.0.1` and alike) with an address is basically the same as blocking this address.
+    Using the unspecified IP address (`0.0.0.0`) or a local address (`127.0.0.1` and alike) for a host is basically the same as blocking that host.

+    ```none
+    # Returns the IP address 1.2.3.4 for exmaple.org.
+    1.2.3.4 example.org
+    # Blocks example.com by responding with 0.0.0.0.
+    0.0.0.0 example.com
+    ```

  *  `example.org`: a simple domain rule.
 Blocks `example.org` domain but **not** its subdomains.  `www.example.org` remains allowed.